alphagov/notifications-node-client/DOCUMENTATION.md

 }
 ```

-#### reference (OPTIONAL)
+#### reference (optional)

 A unique identifier you can create if required.
 This reference identifies a single unique notification or a batch of notifications.
+For example:

 ```
-"STRING"
+"your_reference_here"
 ```

 ### Response